DKhorkov/math-operations-interpreter/README.md

 Interpreter of mathematical expressions build using Python programming language.

-The program is based on three main concepts:
+Math Operations Interpreter is based on three main concepts:
-- **Lexical Analysis:** Analyzes the expression, provided by user, and generates tokens from the expression;
+- **Lexical Analysis:** Analyzes the expression, provided by user, and generates tokens from it;
 - **Parsing:** Parses tokens to create an Abstract Syntax Tree according to operations priority in provided expression;
 - **Interpreter:** Interprets provided by user expression, if it is valid, else reports an error.

-Math Operations Interpreter supports the following types of operations:
+Math Operations Interpreter supports following types of operations:
 - **Basic arithmetic operations:** addition (+), subtraction (-), multiplication (*), division (/), exponentiation (^);
 - **Parentheses:** Supports operations based on operator precedence and execution order within parentheses;
 - **Basic math functions:** sin(), cos(), tan(), log(), sqrt() and exp();